Questions about the application process and payment

 An association or organization of such Users also falls within this category.

 The financial contribution of an ETSI member is not based on your participation in specific technical work, when you become a member you have access to all ETSI technical resources and work.
-Only the participation in 3GPP is subject to a minimum of 3 units of contribution except SMEs, Micro-Enterprises, users, universities, and public research bodies; these are subject to a minimum of 2 units.
+Only the participation in 3GPP is subject to an extra contribution for members in class of contribution 1 or 2.

 ECRT is your Electronic Communications Related Turnover.
 A member organization's ECRT is defined as the worldwide turnover generated by all the member's products and services related to Article 2 'Purpose' and Article 3 'Scope of activities' of the ETSI Statutes.
 ECRT is your Electronic Communications Related Turnover.
 A member organization's ECRT is defined as the worldwide turnover generated by all the member's products and services related to Article 2 'Purpose' and Article 3 'Scope of activities' of the ETSI Statutes.
 The ECRT for an organization must be updated on a yearly basis.